Reliable customers are the lifeblood of every business. But putting all your eggs in one basket of one or two big clients can be a risky strategy

+Finding loyal customers can feel like winning the lottery - it means predictable cashflow, secure profits and a platform for growth.
 However, having the lion's share of your business tied to another company also means your fortunes are tied to theirs.
-If their business flounders, so might yours; if they change tack or another supplier undercuts you, you could find yourself out in the cold and without sufficient alternative sources of revenue.
+If their business flounders, so might yours; if they change tack or another supplier undercuts you, you could find yourself out in the cold without sufficient alternative sources of revenue.

-Even if your big customer maintains their custom, they can constrict your cashflow by paying late or exploiting your dependence on them to push your prices down.
+Even if your big customer maintains their custom, they can disrupt your cash flow by paying late or exploit your dependence on them to push your prices down.
 Furthermore, as you direct more resources towards your big source of income, you are likely to neglect other customers and see them melt away.

 Despite these reservations, you would be foolish to turn down such a lot of business.
 The key is to manage the risk attached to servicing the client, and to use the extra revenue to make your business more secure.

 You should have financial protection in place, for instance.
 Always do credit checks on customers and enforce contractual penalties for late payment.
 Make sure contracts with your own suppliers are secure too.

 Try to avoid borrowing to buy new equipment or to employ more staff to meet your customer's needs.
 A better option might be to lease equipment, to employ freelance staff or to subcontract parts of the work to another supplier - at least until you feel secure enough to make long-term investment in your business.